d-rodger/d-rodger.github.com/content/2013-01-30-time-for-a-change.md

 </p>

 <p>
 	Last year was when I really took an interest in the whole nosql area, along with node.js.
 This year is MOAR!
-I expect Perl is not what I will end up working with any longer, at least not for a majority of the software most companies want developed.The JVM-based languages look really interesting, I recently picked up 'Land of Lisp', and may even do some old-school C again.
+I expect Perl is not what I will end up working with any longer, at least not for a majority of the software most companies want developed.
+The JVM-based languages look really interesting, I recently picked up 'Land of Lisp', and may even do some old-school C again.
 I find more and more that I want to know the features of most languages, and be able to use a mix, with a concentration of one or two.
 </p>

 <p>